multihack/multihack-web/README.md

 You can keep working on your own version without interruptions.

 ###Works On Mobile
-MultiHack works your phone!
+MultiHack works on your phone!
 Even iOS Safari!

 ##Deploy To Heroku
 Although MultiHack is meant to bring developers together, you can run your own instance if you need to.